• Sentinel

 2. In the event of a permanent vacancy of the Presidency, and a temporary vacancy of the Vice Presidency, the President Pro-Tempore will assume the Presidency, and the Senate will be required to appoint a Vice President Pro-Tempore who will assume the Vice Presidency

-1. When the elected Vice President returns, they shall assume the Presidency, and the President Pro-Tempore shall assume the Vice Presidency, until the new President nominates a Vice President to be confirmed by the Senate.
+1. When the elected Vice President returns they shall assume the Presidency, and the President Pro-Tempore shall assume the Vice Presidency, until the new President nominates a Vice President to be confirmed by the Senate.
 Once that confirmation occurs, the Vice President Pro-Tempore will relinquish the Vice Presidency

-3. In the event of a temporary vacancy of the Presidency, and a permanent vacancy of the Vice Presidency, the President Pro-Tempore shall assume the Presidency, and the Senate will be required to appoint a Vice President Pro-Tempore who will assume the Vice President
+3. In the event of a temporary vacancy of the Presidency, and a permanent vacancy of the Vice Presidency, the President Pro-Tempore shall assume the Presidency, and the Senate will be required to appoint a Vice President Pro-Tempore who will assume the Vice Presidency

-1. When the elected President returns, they shall resume the Presidency, and the President Pro-Tempore shall assume the Vice Presidency.
+1. When the elected President returns they shall resume the presidency, and the President Pro-Tempore shall assume the vice presidency.
 The Vice President Pro-Tempore will relinquish the Vice Presidency.
 The President Pro-Tempore shall serve in the capacity of Vice President until the President nominates and gets confirmation of a new Vice President

 4. In the event of a temporary vacancy of the Presidency and Vice Presidency, the President Pro-Tempore shall assume the Presidency and the Senate will be required to appoint a Vice President Pro-Tempore who will assume the Vice Presidency

-1. When the elected officials return, they shall assume their original offices and the President Pro-Tempore, and Vice President Pro-Tempore shall relinquish their offices.
+1. When the elected officials return they shall assume their original offices and the President Pro-Tempore, and Vice President Pro-Tempore shall relinquish their offices.
 The President Pro-Tempore shall resume their duties as President Pro-Tempore

-Article VI: Hazing
+Article IV: Hazing

 Section 1: State Law

-A. In accordance with New York State law and University Policy, neither Student Government, nor any organization it recognizes, shall engage in any hazing of any kind
+1. In accordance with New York State law and University Policy, neither Student Government, nor any organization it recognizes, shall engage in any hazing of any kind

 Section 2: Failure to Comply

-A. Failure to comply with the above will result in possible revocation of recognized status in the case of a recognized group, or possible impeachment for all parties involved in the case of the Student Government Executive or Legislative Branch
+1. Failure to comply with the above will result in possible revocation of recognized status in the case of a recognized group, or possible impeachment for all parties involved in the case of the Student Government Executive or Legislative Branch

 Article VII: Amendments

-A. Any amendment originating from the Senate or Executive Branch shall follow the procedures outlined in Robert’s Rules of Order.
+1. Any amendment originating from the Senate or Executive Branch shall follow the procedures outlined in Robert’s Rules of Order.
 Notification of the proposed amendment must appear in an official Student Government media outlet during the week of tabling or before

 Section 2: Originating from the Students

-A. Any amendment from the students not in Student Government must be presented in written form with reasons for the amendment to the Senate Chair accompanied with signatures from a petition (200 total).
+1. Any amendment from the students not in Student Government must be presented in written form with reasons for the amendment to the Senate Chair accompanied with signatures from a petition (200 total).
 Once submitted to the chair, the bylaw amendment shall be heard by the Senate according to the procedure in Robert’s Rules of Order

 Article VIII: New Senate Positions